kfjahnke/envutil/README.md

 six separate cube face images.
 The images have to follow a naming scheme: all six file names are derived from a common name template.
-This template is split into base name and extension, the the base name is suffixed with an underscore followed by the view direction (left, right, front, back, top, bottom).
+This template is split into base name and extension, the the base name is suffixed with an underscore followed by the view direction (left, right, top, bottom, front, back).
 Note that no file by the name of the template name is used for output - if such a file exists, this does not matter to envutil.
 For input, if such a file exists, envutil will try and open it as input, because envutil looks at the input to figure out which